BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 38 Register Chain Events
 ### 38.1 Create a registration chain event
+- Introduction
+    - Experimental interface, currently not recommended for use
+    - Register a certain chain under the framework of bioforest chain to the chain, which prepares for the cross-chain of main equity
 - The full name of the interface：`trRegisterChain`
 - Interface abbreviation：`trc`
 - Callable methods：`Http,Websocket,command line`